From Secrecy to Scrutiny: A New Map of Illicit Global Financial Networks and Regulation

 For all the research that has been done over the years around corruption, the questions of what works and in what context still remains.
 If the impact that we all care about is solving corruption problems in the world, evidence that can actually contribute to impact must get into the hands of practitioners around the world and within various sectors who are charged with designing and implementing effective solutions to corruption problems.

-GI-ACE’s Theory of Change recognizes the important role researchers play in generating rigorous evidence that can help to make progress.
-The GI-ACE programme seeks to support researchers in their efforts to establish, build, and strengthen meaningful relationships with those practitioners actually working on the problems being researched.
+GI ACE’s Theory of Change recognises the important role researchers play in generating rigorous evidence that can help to make progress.
+The GI ACE programme seeks to support researchers in their efforts to establish, build, and strengthen meaningful relationships with those practitioners actually working on the problems being researched.
 The best research is informed by practitioner involvement throughout the process, ensuring that the research is addressing real-world problems and building capacity for practitioners making best use of the research generated.

 The Anti-Corruption Evidence (ACE) programme is funded with UK aid from the British people